Complexity Analysis of Normalizing Constant Estimation: from Jarzynski Equality to Annealed Importance Sampling and beyond: Analysis of the Jarzynski Equality

 \section{Analysis of the Jarzynski Equality}

-To elucidate how annealing works in the task of normalizing constant estimation, we first consider \textbf{annealed Langevin diffusion (ALD)}, which runs Langevin diffusion (LD) with a dynamically changing target distribution.
-We introduce a reparameterized curve $(\pit_t=\pi_{t/T})_{t\in[0,T]}$ for some large $T$ to be determined later, and define the ALD as the following SDE:
+To elucidate how annealing works in the task of normalizing constant estimation, we first consider \textbf{annealed Langevin diffusion (ALD)}, which runs \textbf{Langevin diffusion (LD)} with a dynamically changing target distribution.
+Recall that the LD with target distribution is the stochastic differential equation (SDE) $\d X_t=\nabla\log\pi(X_t)\d t+\sqrt{2}\d B_t$, which converges to $\pi$ as $t\to\infty$.
+To define ALD, we introduce a reparameterized curve $(\pit_t=\pi_{t/T})_{t\in[0,T]}$ for some large time duration $T$ to be determined later, and consider the following SDE:

 The following Jarzynski equality provides a connection between the work functional and the free energy difference, which naturally yields an estimator of normalizing constant.